Skip to main content

 What it shows:

-• Distribution of lock types
+• Distribution of lock-wait conflicts by lock type

 • Most common contention points